ericmichael/hangman_assignments/gameriot-2-clean-up.md

 If it is invalid then it is valid?
 Maybe this variable is not named correctly or intuitively.

+**Clean up this code.
+Try to think of all the ways to simplify it while maintaining readability.**

 ## Step 5: Missings tests to check for invalid input (40 points)